-Ken Waters: Why the July 5 Arizona dust storm was so huge
+Why the Arizona dust storm on July 5 was so huge

 On July 5th, 2011, a powerful dust storm swept through Phoenix, Arizona.
 Many residents said it was the largest they’d seen in decades – if ever.
 EarthSky spoke with Ken Waters, the warning coordination meteorologist for the National Weather Service in Phoenix.
 He explained that the July 5 Arizona dust storm started with rapidly descending air moving outward from area thunderstorms – combined with a lot of available dust.

 These dust storms are common in Arizona.
 They’re known as haboobs (derived from Arabic word for “strong wind”).
 But not a storm of this size.
 He said:

 [The storm] lasted for a good two hours, and covered at least 100 miles in horizontal distance, maybe more.
 It was truly massive.
 It’s kind of like a once-in-a-lifetime event, like when you see a tsunami or tornado.
 We were just in awe.
 The video is just amazing, to watch it.